Best Ohio LPN Programs - 2020

 |(Source: U.S. Bureau of Labor Statistics)|

-The 15 Best LPN Programs out of 32 OBN Approved Programs in Ohio for 2020
+Following are the 15 Best LPN Programs in Ohio for 2020

 Located in the heart of Chesapeake, Collins Career Center promotes career growth of students with the help of a talented faculty who provide guidance to help you find your niche in the nursing field.

 The college offers flexible scheduling options to help traditional as well as working student population to complete the practical nursing education.
 You need to note that a portion of the coursework is offered through online platform.

 The LPN program starts twice every year in August and January, with classes being offered daytime thrice a week.

 The evening LPN program with classes offered thrice a week starts twice every year in January and August.
 Also starting once every year in April, classes are offered thrice a week during day time.

 On completing this program, you will gain the knowledge and skills to provide competent patient-care at entry level nursing positions.